-If ever we’ve needed to adorn as many things in twinkly lights as possible, beam neon-coloured lights into the world and make foliage glitter, this is the year!
+I’m all for adorning as many things in twinkly lights as possible, beaming neon-coloured lights into the world and making foliage glitter!
 One of our yuletide family traditions is to visit one of the magical Christmas light trails near Bristol each December and they never fail to get us into the festive spirit!
-Here are five of the best Christmas illuminations near Bristol.
+Here are seven of the best Christmas illuminations near Bristol.

 Christmas light trails near Bristol